7 Introduction to R and the Tidyverse

 [1] 29

-magrittr also offers some more operators, among which the extraction %$% is particularly useful to easily extract individual variables.
+magrittr also offers some more operators, among which the extraction operator %$% is particularly useful to easily extract individual variables from a tibble.

 peng %>%